 Improving deal discovery during high-traffic retail events.

-When shoppers land on Amazon during major retail moments, the deals they see are not random.
-My summer project sat with the team responsible for planning and prioritizing manual deal visibility across events like Prime Day, Big Spring Sale, Black Friday, and Cyber Monday.
+When shoppers land on Amazon during major retail moments, the deals they see are shaped by a mix of automated systems and strategic merchandising decisions.
+My summer project sat with the team responsible for planning and prioritizing manual deal visibility for strategic products and campaigns across events like Prime Day, Big Spring Sale, Black Friday, and Cyber Monday.

 How should teams decide which campaigns deserve manual support?